-The BEST WESTERN PLUS Grand Strand Inn & Suites features top-notch amenities for the convenience of guests.
+The Best Western Plus Grand Strand Inn & Suites features top-notch amenities for the convenience of guests.
 Our Myrtle Beach hotel is eco-friendly for green-minded travelers, completely non-smoking for your comfort, and consistently ranked as one of the best hotels in Myrtle Beach.
 All rooms come with access to our two pool facilities, including an outdoor pool, hot tub, and lazy river, and a heated indoor pool and hot tub.
-Guests also enjoy free Internet access, a brand-new business and fitness center, and 24-hour coffee & tea.
-To top it all off, we offer a free hot deluxe continental breakfast, complete with a waffle station, biscuits with gravy, egg and sausage patties, a selection of fruits and pastries, and 100% Arabica coffee.
+Guests also enjoy free high-speed internet access, a brand new business and fitness center, and 24-hour coffee and tea.
+To top it all off, we offer a free deluxe continental breakfast, complete with a waffle station, biscuits with gravy, egg and sausage patties, a selection of fruits and pastries, and 100% Arabica coffee.
 A hearty breakfast is a must for a day of surf, long walks on the beach, or shopping at nearby boutiques.

 Hotel Amenities & Services

 - 100% smoke free hotel